-Distribution - Green sawfish were once widely distributed in the northern Indian Ocean, around south and south-east Asia and around northern Australia and have been recorded as far south as Jervis Bay.
-The last confirmed sighting of the green sawfish in NSW was in 1972 from the Clarence River at Yamba.
+Green Sawfish were once widely distributed in the northern Indian Ocean, around south and south-east Asia and around northern Australia and have been recorded as far south as Jervis Bay.
+The last confirmed sighting of the Green Sawfish in NSW was in 1972 from the Clarence River at Yamba.

-Characteristics - Green sawfish have a shark-like body and a flattened head with a narrow blade-like snout studded with 24-28 pairs of ‘rostral teeth’.
+Green Sawfish have a shark-like body and a flattened head with a narrow blade-like snout studded with 24-28 pairs of ‘rostral teeth’.
 They are greenish brown or olive in colour on the upper surfaces and pale whitish below.